Search The Inn

 Figure 1 AUX1[1]

-Now in the schedule portion create four states and assign then Conditions and Actions shown in figure 4.
+Now in the schedule portion create four states and assign the Conditions and Actions shown in figure 3.
 Be sure to check the Loop checkbox in the Repeat playback section of the Transition properties for each of the states.

 Lastly, assign this sound slot to a function key on the function mapping sheet and you're done!
-In sound file S0778 the ditch lights are already assigned to F6 so remove them and select the sound slot file you created in F6's Sounds column.
+In sound file S0778 the ditch lights are already assigned to F6 but you have to remove those and then in F6's Sounds column select the sound slot file you created.
+See figure 5.

-You can adjust the bright and dim timers if you want and also, if you have them available, you could assign them to SoundCVs but SoundCVs are a valuable and scarce comodity so I suggest you just use the hard coded values.
+That's it!
+You can adjust the bright and dim timers if you want and also, if you have them available, you could assign them to SoundCVs but SoundCVs are a valuable and scarce commodity so I suggest you just use the hard coded values.

 Most of all have fun!